blessedmate/flutter-products-app/README.md

 Users can add new products by tapping on the (+) button.
 Each product must have a name and price, and the picture can be added anytime.

+This application implements Provider as a state manager.

 ## Implemented packages

 Some of the most important packages used to build this app are: